BSC-ES/pyhanami/README.md

 )
 ```

 This `time_series_plots` method plots annual mean time series by default, but it also supports monthly and daily mean time series by passing the argument `time_freq='monthly'` and `time_freq='daily'`, respectively.
+Besides, it is possible to include in the plot the trajectories of individual ensemble members together with the mean by passing the argument `plot_ens=True`.

 ### **3. Spatial plots**